 You might be prescribed with some nonsurgical treatments that include adequate amounts of rest and regular sessions of ice therapy.
 Further, you might be prescribed nonsteroidal anti-inflammatory medications to assist with the reduction of any pain or present inflammation.

 The last component would be a thorough treatment of physical therapy sessions that might include ultrasound to help with adequate rehabilitation, strengthening and stretching exercises in an effort to help reduce any present pain and enhance your structural mobility.

-If you have been recommended to take physical therapy sessions for your condition, and live in the Paramus area, please consider scheduling your free evaluation with Apex Orthopedic Rehabilitation.
-We are a Paramus physical therapy clinic with over 12 years experience serving our local residents.
+If you have been recommended to take physical therapy sessions for your condition, and live in the Wyckoff area, please consider scheduling your free evaluation with Apex Orthopedic Rehabilitation.
+We are a Wyckoff physical therapy clinic with over 12 years experience serving our local residents.